Claire Green, Staff Director

-Claire Green joined the Board staff in October 2012 as deputy staff director and was named staff director in September 2013.
-Before that she worked for the Senate Finance Committee as a congressional fellow.
-Her portfolio included SSA programs, solvency, deficit reduction issues, SSA’s administrative budget, and public and private sector disability programs.
-Claire worked at Social Security for 18 years, earning over a dozen performance and team awards.
-In 2004 she was promoted to the Chief Judges Attorney-Advisor where she worked on complex program and policy issues, the electronic business process, bias and misconduct complaints against Administrative Law Judges, and employee and labor relation issues.
-Claire has a Juris Doctorate from Western State University College of Law and graduated with honors from Assumption College with a double major in English and Sociology.
+Green joined the Board staff in October 2012 as Deputy Staff Director and was named Staff Director in September 2013.
+Before that, Green worked for the Senate Finance Committee as a Congressional Fellow.
+Green’s portfolio included SSA programs, solvency, deficit reduction issues, SSA’s administrative budget, and public and private sector disability programs.
+Green worked at Social Security for 18 years, earning over a dozen performance and team awards.
+In 2004, Green was promoted to the Chief Judges Attorney-Advisor where she worked on complex program and policy issues, the electronic business process, bias and misconduct complaints against Administrative Law Judges, and employee and labor relation issues.
+Claire has a JD from Western State University College of Law and graduated with honors from Assumption College in English and sociology.

 Diane Brandt, PhD, Research Director

-Diane Brandt joined the Board staff in September 2017 as a senior advisor.
-Diane began her career with the federal government in 2008 as a protocol manager for the National Institutes of Health, Clinical Center, Rehabilitation Medicine Department, Epidemiology and Biostatistics Section.
-She worked principally on an interagency agreement with the Social Security Administration in support of the agency disability programs.
-In addition to a diverse clinical background, Diane’s research interests include public policy/health policy and implications for vulnerable populations; and, the geospatial implications of policy outcomes.
-She holds a Bachelor of Science in physical therapy from the University of Missouri-Columbia, a master of science in gerontology and neurorehabilitation from Washington University in St. Louis, Missouri and a master of arts and PhD from the University of Missouri-St. Louis in political science, specializing in public/health policy.
+Dr. Brandt joined the Board staff in September 2017 as a Senior Advisor.
+Brandt began a career with the federal government in 2008 as a protocol manager for the National Institutes of Health, Clinical Center, Rehabilitation Medicine Department, Epidemiology and Biostatistics Section.
+Brandt worked principally on an interagency agreement with the Social Security Administration in support of the agency disability programs.
+In addition to a diverse clinical background, Brandt’s research interests include public policy/health policy and implications for vulnerable populations; and, the geospatial implications of policy outcomes.
+Brandt holds a BS in physical therapy from the University of Missouri-Columbia, a MS in gerontology and neurorehabilitation from Washington University in St. Louis, Missouri and a MA and PhD from the University of Missouri-St. Louis in political science, specializing in public/health policy.

 Pamela Crawford, PhD, Senior Advisor

-Pamela Crawford joined the Board staff in June 2018 as a Senior Advisor.
-Pamela’s federal service experience includes positions at the Social Security Administration (as a STEM Presidential Management Fellow), Department of Health and Human Services (Assistant Secretary for Preparedness Response, Division of International Health Security), Department of Defense, the National Institutes of Health and the White House Office of National Drug Control Policy.
+Dr. Crawford joined the Board staff in June 2018 as a Senior Advisor.
+Crawford’s federal service includes positions at the Social Security Administration (as a STEM Presidential Management Fellow), Department of Health and Human Services (Assistant Secretary for Preparedness Response, Division of International Health Security), Department of Defense, the National Institutes of Health and the White House Office of National Drug Control Policy.
 Professional experience in academia includes Harvard University, Brigham and Women’s Hospital; the Johns Hopkins University at the Schools of Medicine, Public Health, Nursing, Evidence-based Policy Center, and the Center for American Indian Health.
-International work includes service at Mexico’s National Institute of Public Health, the World Bank Institute and the World Health Organization.
-Pamela holds graduate degrees from Harvard University (SM), Johns Hopkins School of Medicine (MS), Johns Hopkins University (PhD) and Cambridge University (MPhil).
+International work includes service at Mexico’s National Institute of Public Health, the World Bank Institute, and the World Health Organization.
+Crawford holds graduate degrees from Harvard University (SM), Johns Hopkins School of Medicine (MS), Johns Hopkins University (PhD), and Cambridge University (MPhil).